-The students will be based on research ships in the Tamshiyacu-Tahuayo Reserve for the whole one-week period.
-During this time, the students will be rotating around the various research projects to gain experience and will have lectures and discussion sessions on Amazonian Wildlife and Conservation.
+The students will be based on research ships in the Tamshiyacu-Tahuayo Reserve for the whole two-week period.
+During this time, the students will be rotating around the various research projects to gain experience and will have a series of lectures and discussion sessions on Amazonian Wildlife and Conservation.